Planning your SharePoint hub sites

 Search: The ability for employees to find content even if they don't know where it lives.

 The emphasis for each of these elements can vary based on organizational priorities and to some extent, the digital maturity of the organization.
-Microsoft 365 provides three main building blocks to help you create your intranet in a way that allows you to configure experiences that align with your business, your employees, and your readiness.
+Microsoft 365 provides three main building blocks to help you create your intranet in a way that allows you to configure experiences that align with your organization, your employees, and your readiness.
 Different organizations will use the building blocks in different ways, but the building blocks themselves reflect common patterns that organizations use to get work done:

 Team sites (collaboration)